 - How difficult it is to arrive at a settlement

-A lengthy divorce is often very expensive!
-Finding alternative paths to litigation, such as mediation, may be the best thing you can do for yourself as you go through a painful and expensive contested divorce.
-Our divorce lawyers will assist you in the mediation process.
+A lengthy divorce is often very expensive.
+Finding alternative methods of divorce may be the best thing you can do instead of going through painful and expensive litigation.

 You may resolve the contested elements of your divorce through settlement negotiations, mediation or litigation.
 A courtroom battle is rarely in anyone’s best interests, even in the case of a high-asset divorce.
 Most people hope to avoid arguing about marital problems, private family finances and parent-child bonds in a public courtroom.
-Let our attorneys help you find your way around any obstacle.
-You can protect your rights and get on with your life.
+If you are interested in alternative methods of divorce, our family lawyers can assist you with mediation, collaborative law or pretrial negotiations.